Fort Lauderdale Motorcycle Accident Lawyer

 Florida has averaged over 9,000 motorcycle crashes annually in recent years, leading to 2,000 incapacitating injuries, 5,500 other injuries and 541 deaths every year.
 Florida has the second-highest number of motorcycles in the country but sees more crashes than any other state.
 In Broward County, statistics show an average of 700 crashes every year, causing nearly 600 injuries and over 30 deaths annually.

 Motorcycles make up about three percent of motor vehicle registrations in Florida yet account for 20% of traffic deaths.
 Motorcycle accidents are often serious or deadly, and when they occur, you need a skilled and sophisticated Fort Lauderdale motorcycle accident lawyer on your side to help you get the best result.
-Rosen Injury Law offers five-star customer service to clients and the assistance of a Florida Board-Certified Specialist in civil trial law.
-With Rosen Injury Law on your side, you’ll be well-positioned to achieve success on your Fort Lauderdale motorcycle accident claim, getting the medical care and compensation you need to deal with the damage done to you.
+Rosen Injury Law, P.A. offers five-star customer service to clients and the assistance of a Florida Board-Certified Specialist in civil trial law.
+With Rosen Injury Law, P.A. on your side, you’ll be well-positioned to achieve success on your Fort Lauderdale motorcycle accident claim, getting the medical care and compensation you need to deal with the damage done to you.